heutelbeck/sapl-policy-engine/sapl-documentation/6_5_NestJS.md

 When `@PreEnforce` and a database transaction coexist on a method, the transaction typically commits inside the method body.
 SAPL's post-method constraint handlers (`handleAllOnNextConstraints`) run after the method returns.
 If a constraint handler fails at that point, the transaction has already committed and cannot be rolled back.

-The same problem applies to `@PostEnforce` -- the method executes (and commits its transaction) before the PDP even makes its authorization decision.
+The same problem applies to `@PostEnforce`.
+The method executes (and commits its transaction) before the PDP even makes its authorization decision.
 A subsequent DENY cannot undo committed database writes.

 #### The Solution